thehui87/Learning-Godot/Background-loading.md

 Ref<Resource> ResourceLoaderInteractive::get_resource();
 ```

-If everything goes well, use this method to retrieve your loaded resource.3
+If everything goes well, use this method to retrieve your loaded resource.

 ## Example

 This example demostrates how to load a new scene.
-Consider it in the context of the (Scene Switcher)[https://github.com/okamstudio/godot/wiki/tutorial_singletons#scene-switcher] example.
+Consider it in the context of the [Scene Switcher](https://github.com/okamstudio/godot/wiki/tutorial_singletons#scene-switcher) example.

+First we setup some variables and initialize the ```current_scene``` with the main scene of the game:

 ```
 var loader